 To help mitigate the risk of potentially outliving retirement savings, a fixed index annuity (FIA) might be an option.
 FIAs can offer a balance of both protection from market downturns and growth potential.

 An annual reset feature of many FIAs locks in interest credits meaning gains cannot be lost due to market decreases.
 The “annual” reset feature applies to credit terms that span one year.
 For terms longer than a year, the reset feature coincides with the length of the term.
-This feature helps both in growing and in protecting your retirement nest eggs; not only will they not lose accumulation value from the downturn, but the new starting point for future growth calculations is the lower index value.
+This feature helps both in growing and in protecting retirement nest eggs; not only will they not lose value from market downturns, but the new starting point for future growth calculations is the lower index value (assuming a market downturn.)

 Sammons® Financial Group, Inc.’s member companies, including Midland National® Life Insurance Company.
 Annuities and life insurance are issued by, and product guarantees are solely the responsibility of, Midland National Life Insurance Company.

 Fixed index annuities are not a direct investment in the stock market.
-They are long-term insurance products with guarantees backed by the issuing company.
+They are long term insurance products with guarantees backed by the issuing company.
 They provide the potential for interest to be credited based in part on the performance of specific indices, without the risk of loss of premium due to market downturns or fluctuation.
-Although fixed index annuities guarantee no loss of premium due to market downturns, deductions from your accumulation value for additional optional benefit riders could under certain scenarios exceed interest credited to the accumulation value, which would result in loss of premium.
+Although fixed index annuities guarantee no loss of premium due to market downturns, deductions from the accumulation value for additional optional benefit riders or strategy fees associated with allocations to enhanced crediting methods could exceed interest credited to the accumulation value, which would result in loss of premium.
 They may not be appropriate for all clients.
 Interest credits to a fixed index annuity will not mirror the actual performance of the relevant index.

 This allocation provides the potential for interest to be credited based in part on the performance of the index without risk of loss of premium due to market fluctuations.